IBM/charts/repo/ibm-helm/ibm-b2bi-prod.md

     ```
     kubectl create secret docker-registry <name of secret> --docker-server=<your-registry-server> --docker-username=<your-username> --docker-password=<your-password> --docker-email=<your-email>
     ```
+    Configure this pull secret in the service account used for deployment using this command
+    ```
+    kubectl patch serviceaccount <service-account-name> -p '{"imagePullSecrets": [{"name": "<pull-secret-name>"}]}'
+    ```
+    It is recommended to configure the pull secret in the service account as it automatically binds as a pull secret for all application pods.
+If the pull secret is added to the service account then the image pullSecret configurations in the helm configuration file are not required.

 13. If applicable, create secrets with confidential certificates required by Database, MQ or Liberty for SSL connectivity using below command
     ```